MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-interaction-03.md

     ![Huge piano](./images/huge-piano.jpg)

-1. Let's scale down the piano so that it's size is more like a normal standup piano in real life.
+1. Let's scale down the piano so that its size is more like a normal standup piano in real life.
 To do so, we will need to use [a utility function that allows us to scale a mesh relative to a point in the space](https://doc.babylonjs.com/toolsAndResources/utilities/Pivot#enlargement).
 Add this function to *scene.js* (outside of `createScene()`):

     ```javascript
     BABYLON.Mesh.prototype.scaleFromPivot = function(pivotPoint, sx, sy, sz) {